Frequently Asked Questions

 Each student that completes the Campus Housing application receives the opportunity to communicate her preferences for a roommate or designate a specific person.
 This is used to match residents together so it is important that students take the time to answer all questions honestly and accurately.
 While we make an effort to match residents with similar answers together, there will be times when this will not be possible.
 Please note that for Fall 2022 and Spring 2023, all new residents may receive a roommate depending on occupancy, while upperclassmen have an option to be placed with a roommate.

 What if I don’t get along with my roommate?

 The best way to get off on the right foot and minimize conflicts is to be positive, keep an open mind and understand great roommates DO NOT have to be best friends!

 When placing residents together, we are looking to pair students who can maintain civility and respect based on some basic lifestyle similarities.
-After move-in, your Resident Director (RD) will help you begin your living relationship with a guided discussion on what makes you and your roommate comfortable.
-After the discussion, you and your roommate will complete a roommate agreement that your RD will keep on file in case further discussion becomes necessary.
+After move-in, your Resident Coordinator (RC) will help you begin your living relationship with a guided discussion on what makes you and your roommate comfortable.
+After the discussion, you and your roommate will complete a roommate agreement that your RC will keep on file in case further discussion becomes necessary.

 If we don’t get along, can I move?